andreasmhallberg/andreasmhallberg.github.io/_drafts/phrases-and-responsens.md

 ## References
-Ferguson, Charles A. 1997 [1967].
-“Root-echo responses in Syrian Arabic politeness formulas.”
+Ferguson, Charles&nbsp;A. 1997 [1967].
+"Root-echo responses in Syrian Arabic politeness formulas."
 In *Structuralist Studies in Arabic Linguistics: Charles A. Ferguson’s Papers, 1954-1994,* edited by R. Kirk Belnap and Niloofar Haeri, 198–205.
 Leiden, Netherlands: Brill.

+Reichmuth, Philipp.
+2006.
+"Transcription."
+In *Encyclopedia of Arabic Language and Linguistics,* edited by C.&nbsp;H.&nbsp;M. Versteegh, 4:146–56.
+Leiden: Brill.

-Stewart, Devin J., 1996.
-“Root echo-responses in Egyptian Arabic politeness formulae.”
+Stewart, Devin&nbsp;J., 1996.
+"Root echo-responses in Egyptian Arabic politeness formulae."
 In *Understanding Arabic: Essays in Contemporary Arabic Linguistics in Honor of El-Said Badawi,* edited by Alaa Elgibali, 157–80.
 Cairo: American University in Cairo Press.

-Stewart, Devin .J., 1997.
+---, 1997.
 "Impoliteness formulae: the cognate curse in Egyptian Arabic." *Journal of Semitic Studies,* 42(2), 327–360.